firebase/firebase-admin-node/docgen/markdown/firebase-admin.project-management.iosapp.md

 Promise&lt;string&gt;

+A promise that resolves to the iOS app's Firebase config file, in UTF-8 string format.
+This string is typically intended to be written to a plist file that gets shipped with your iOS app.

 ## IosApp.getMetadata()

 Retrieves metadata about this iOS app.

- A promise that resolves to the retrieved metadata about this iOS app.

 <b>Signature:</b>